LeoLTM/LeoLTM/README.md

 I'm interested in everything related to microcontrollers, smart home and cars.

+Checkout the latest project I worked on:

+ - [🗝Firstpass](https://github.com/mad201802/firstpass), a beautiful and lightweight password manager

 > Everything you can imagine is real 🌌
 >
 > ~ Pablo Picasso